HayleySummer/Qiskit_Hackathon_Europe/Proposal/Proposal.md

 - Implementation of the user interface.

 ### Qiskit libraries/modules:
+-Qiskit-Aer for getting the backend
+-Qiskit-Ignis for noise mitigation
-Qiskit-Aer for getting the backend, Qiskit-Ignis for noise mitigation, Qiskit-Aqua or [Qiskit-machine-learning](https://qiskit.org/documentation/machine-learning/apidocs/qiskit_machine_learning.html#qiskit-s-machine-learning-module-qiskit-machine-learning) for the implementation of Machine Learning algorithm, [Qisikit-algorithm-Grover](https://qiskit.org/documentation/stubs/qiskit.algorithms.Grover.html?highlight=grover#qiskit.algorithms.Grover) (If we use Grover's approach ) @divshacker
+-Qiskit-Aqua or [Qiskit-machine-learning](https://qiskit.org/documentation/machine-learning/apidocs/qiskit_machine_learning.html#qiskit-s-machine-learning-module-qiskit-machine-learning) for the implementation of Machine Learning algorithm
+-[Qisikit-algorithm-Grover](https://qiskit.org/documentation/stubs/qiskit.algorithms.Grover.html?highlight=grover#qiskit.algorithms.Grover) (If we use Grover's approach )